rid-dim/pySafe/README.md

 Under heavy development - so please don't criticize but just open a pull request ;)

+Installing into an environment
+---

+First, clone the repo.
+We are currently working to find an acceptable PyPi name to enable pip/easy install

 - On linux, running upg_local.sh will pip update your local environment to the current pySafe state (any python prog can import pySafe, sym-linked to the development directory):